maiorano84/shortcodes/README.md

 ## Usage

-This package comes with everything you need for defining your own custom shortcodes and their respective callbacks.
+This package comes with everything you need to get started in defining your own custom shortcodes and their respective callbacks.
 To define a custom Shortcode programatically, you can use the SimpleShortcode class:

 ```php
 use Maiorano\Shortcodes\Manager;